-The available range in a Tesla is the forecast of how far the car can go before it runs out of electricity and is a question many owners get confused or frustrated by.
-It's rarely a consideration on a ICE as the available miles can be easily and quickly replaced at a fuel station and while most accept the manufacturers miles per gallon figure is far from the truth it's examined to any level of scrutiny.
+The available range in a Tesla is the forecast of how far the car can go before it runs out of electricity and is a frequently asked question by many owners who get confused or frustrated by it.
+It's rarely a consideration with an petrol car as the available miles can be easily and quickly replaced at a fuel station and while most accept the manufacturers miles per gallon figure is far from the truth it's examined to any level of scrutiny.
 However when you are in an electric car the available range is more important to allow for planning if and when you need to stop to charge.